 We have developed Local Management Agreements (LMAs) as a national model for residents to take control of local housing services.
 The agreements are voluntary so we will need to be satisfied that residents have the necessary skills and resident support before we transfer the services.

-In partnership with the Department for Communities and Local Government and the Tenant Services Authority we have developed a toolkit which gives you all the information you need to set up a LMA.
+In partnership with the Department for Communities and Local Government and the Homes and Communities Agency we have developed a toolkit which gives you all the information you need to set up a LMA.
 It's also a guide for council staff, and a model for other housing providers to use.

 We also have a scheme for leaseholders in street properties who wish to undertake external redecorations.
 We’ve called this scheme “Go it Alone”.
 Despite the name of the scheme we will provide you with all of the support and technical advice you need.

-Tenant empowerment grant funding may be available for residents to explore options for controlling services have a look at the Tenant Services Authority website to find out more.
+Tenant empowerment grant funding may be available for residents to explore options for controlling services have a look at the National Federation of Tenant Management Organisation's website to find out more.